 Anju, from NextRoll, says that “motivation is what keeps the wheels turning.
 When we’re properly motivated, there’s almost nothing we can’t do.”
 People leaders need to be thinking about strategies to boost motivation levels to keep the wheels turning at their organizations, especially given all the challenges people may continue to face in 2021.

-There are three core pillars to focus on when it comes to driving employee motivation:
+There are three core pillars to focus on when it comes to driving employee motivation in the new year:

 - Career development

 During the webinar, we asked our attendees which pillar they’re investing most of their resources into.
 This is how they responded: